mithlesh135/user-management-system/README.md

 10) Groups can be searched by name, its case sensitive and full text search
 11) Create and save will take back to groups list
-13) Groups can only be deleted if they dont have any user 14)Clicking on a groups or user will open it up in edit and detail mode
+13) Groups can only be deleted if they dont have any user
+14) Clicking on a groups or user will open it up in edit and detail mode